Brand Stories vs. Signature Stories: What’s the Difference?

 Facts don’t move people, but feelings do.
 The best brand stories inspire, enchant and motivate consumers.

 We spend a lot of time talking about what makes a story, but what is not a story?
 For over two years I became intrigued by the power of storytelling applied to strategic messaging.
-The difficulty of defining what is not a story become a serious conceptual problem.
+The difficulty of defining what is not a story becomes a serious conceptual problem.
 I had many patient discussions (well, not always patient!) with my daughter Jennifer, a Stanford GSB professor, who has done extensive research and teaching on storytelling.

 What Is and Is Not a Brand Signature Story?

 We found a conceptual breakthrough: a set of facts is NOT a signature story.
-That idea broke the dam and allowed our work and my newest book, “Creating Signature Stories”, to proceed.
+That idea broke the dam and allowed our work and my book, “Creating Signature Stories,” to proceed.
 A signature story as we defined it is a “Once about a time” narrative that portrays actual or fictitious events or experiences with a beginning, middle, and end (not always portrayed in that order) that provides an organizing framework for its components and implications.
 The signature story often has explicit or implied emotional content and detailed sensory information as well.

 A signature story as I define it here is not a description of facts.
 It may incorporate or communicate facts but does so in the context of the narrative.
-The facts might be integrated in the narrative and must be deduced by the audience.
+The facts might be integrated into the narrative and must be deduced by the audience.
 Facts could appear after the narrative to add elaboration and credibility.
 Or the narrative could be used to add depth and meaning to facts already presented.
-But facts by themselves is not a story.
+But facts by themselves are not a story.